intel/cloud-client-ai-service-framework/doc/src/part11/README.md

     Stop live asr ok!

-One example of a client app for fcgi_live_asr API is "*api-gateway/cgi-bin/test-script/test-demo/post_local_live_asr.py*".
+One example of a client app for fcgi live asr API is "*api-gateway/cgi-bin/test-script/test-demo/post_local_asr_py.py*".
+     # python3 post_local_asr_py.py -l ENG -m Online -i MIC

 c) Notice

-Currently, this model only supports English utterance, not Mathaland.
+This case supports both English utterance and Mathaland.
+For Mandarin model (IR format), please contact the author to get it.

-It only provides C++ APIs.
+It only provides python APIs.

 In order to use this API, you need to enable the pulseaudio and health-monitor services.